open-policy-agent/opa/docs/content/_index.md

 organization’s culture.
 Policies may also be enforced with application logic or statically configured at deploy time.

-## What is Policy Enablement? {#policy-enablement}
+## What is Policy Decoupling? {#policy-decoupling}

-Policy-enabled services allow policies to be specified declaratively, updated at any time without recompiling or redeploying, and enforced automatically (which is especially valuable when decisions need to be made faster than humanly possible).
-They make deployments more adaptable to changing business requirements, improve the ability to discover violations and conflicts, increase the consistency of policy compliance, and mitigate the risk of human error.
+Software services should allow policies to be specified declaratively, updated at any time without recompiling or redeploying, and enforced automatically (which is especially valuable when decisions need to be made faster than humanly possible).

-A policy-enabled service is able to answer questions by comparing relevant input from its environment to policy statements written by administrators.
+Decoupling policy helps you build such software services at scale, makes them adaptable to changing business requirements, improves the ability to discover violations and conflicts, increases the consistency of policy compliance, and mitigates the risk of human error.
+The policies you write can adapt more easily to the external environment--to factors that the developer could never have imagined at the time the software service was designed.

 For example, a cloud computing service could answer questions such as:

 * Can I add compute capacity?
 * In what regions can I add compute capacity?